ktschroeder/Cloudless/README.md

 Up next:
 - bug: going from display to exploration mode often makes parts of image cut-off (visible when panning), regardless of display type.
 Seems related to window size.
+- similar to with panning, prevent zooming out beyond image (i.e. when both X and Y axes would have blackspace at same time)
+- setting to mute messages

 Probably should/will:
 - messages and blocks for things that cannot be done with GIFs.
 Messaging about longer load times for GIFs (try opening local vs dragging from web)
-- similar to with panning, prevent zooming out beyond image (i.e. when both X and Y axes would have blackspace at same time)
-- setting to mute messages
-- ability to copy image itself rather than just image file (can we "do both" dynamically?)
+- ability to copy image itself rather than just image file (can we "do both" dynamically?
+If not, ctrl shift c would be okay.)
 - provide a simple window that can be accessed, showing all messages from this session.
 - some images leave a small black bar on window, maybe off-by-one from math/rounding. see double-monitor screencap as example of an image that does this.
 - odd jitter of window when changing images, such as when navigating through a directory